U.S. judges order Ohio to revamp Republican-drawn gerrymandered districts

 (Reuters) - A panel of three federal judges on Friday ruled that Ohio’s Republican-drawn congressional map is an unconstitutional partisan gerrymander and ordered the state to revamp it before the 2020 presidential election.

 The ruling comes a week after another federal court ruled that Michigan’s congressional maps were unconstitutionally drawn by Republican politicians to dilute the power of Democratic voters.

-Both states were key to Republican U.S. President Donald Trump’s 2016 electoral victory.
+Both Michigan and Ohio are expected to play a pivotal role in the 2020 election, as they have in recent elections.
+They were key swing states in Republican U.S. President Donald Trump’s 2016 electoral victory.

 “We are convinced by the evidence that this partisan gerrymander was intentional and effective and that no legitimate justification accounts for its extremity,” the U.S. District Court in Cincinnati panel wrote in its decision, ordering the state to create a plan to fix the map by June 14.

-The ruling in Ohio could be short-lived if the U.S. Supreme Court rules in June that partisan gerrymandering cases cannot be brought in federal court. [nL1N21D0H2]
+The ruling in Ohio could be short-lived if the U.S. Supreme Court rules in June that partisan gerrymandering cases cannot be brought in federal court.

 In partisan gerrymandering, one political party draws legislative districts to weaken the other party’s voters.
 The lines are typically redrawn once a decade after the U.S. census, and in many states the party in power controls the decision-making.